zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

       pair.
-   6. If the *Unexpected RCODE* set is non-empty then for each name server name and IP address pair from the set output *[B02_UNEXPECTED_RCODE]* with the pair and the [RCODE Name] for the pair in the set.
+   6. If the *Unexpected RCODE* set is non-empty then for each name server name and IP address pair from the set output *[B02_UNEXPECTED_RCODE]* with the pair and the [RCODE Name] for that pair in the set.

 ## Outcome(s)